 In order to research the history of marijuana in Chicago, I had to make sure I had the lingo right.
 The official names marijuana or hashish are pretty rare in newspapers of the time.
 Instead, journalists referred to it as “locoweed,” “muta” or “muggie” in slang.
-I have also heard jazz cigarette and, of course, “reefer.”
+I have also heard “jazz cigarette” and, of course, “reefer.”
 The Spanish spelling, marihuana, was often used, too.
 In case you want to go retro, then there you go!

 The 1936 cult classic Reefer Madness was released just a few years after Prohibition ended.
 The film is utter propaganda from start to finish.
-Propaganda like Reefer Madness presented marijuana as a “giggle tobacco” that leads to immoral behavior and eventual madness.
+Propaganda like Reefer Madness presented marijuana as a “giggle tobacco” that led to immoral behavior and eventual madness.
 Jazz came in for a beating, as well, depicted as the gateway, connecting otherwise wholesome teenagers to the “burning weed with its roots in hell.”

 Marijuana was Legal During Prohibition

-So that gives us some social bearings of the time, but what were the legalities?
 During Prohibition, the Federal Government was busy policing bootleggers and hard narcotics.
 All the focus was on booze.
 So state legislatures became the focal points for anti-marijuana crusaders.
-Under lobbying pressure, state legislators faced a choice.
-Was marijuana a medicine to be prescribed, cigarettes to be taxed, or narcotics to be banned?
+Under lobbying pressure, state legislators faced a choice as marijuana a medicine to be prescribed, a cigarettes to be taxed, or a narcotic to be banned?

 Illinois didn’t ban marijuana until 1931.
 Which means, yes, marijuana was legal in Chicago during most of Prohibition.
 Throughout the 1920s, it was legal to get high but not drunk in Chicago.

 Why Did the State Eventually Ban Marijuana?